 Winning teams don’t show up on game day without a plan.
 And you shouldn’t either.
 Like any good sports team, you want to have multiple game plans to choose from, for both a good offense and defense.
 Although you can’t think of every emotionally charged scenario that you might run in to, you can think of different ways you can generally respond.
 For example, if you know that your boss has a confronting style of communication which upsets you, being prepared with a plan can help you stay focused during meetings.

-When you have the benefit of foresight, know your agenda and be strategic in your communication.
+When you have the benefit of foresight, know your agenda and understand your audience, you can be strategic in your communication.
 If you plan on asking your boss for a raise would you just wander into her office one day and start the conversation?
 Probably not.
 Your goal is a raise.
 And just like any goal, there are steps you should take to reach it.
 Map out the steps, acknowledge your challenges and opportunities, anticipate roadblocks and see the outcome clearly.
-If you have the opportunity, rehearse; in front of the mirror or a supportive person.
 The more prepared you are entering into the conversation the more likely you will be calm, focused and successful.
 Viewing it as a process allows us to be intellectually invested rather than emotionally attached.
 This is not to suggest that you should interact like a robot.
 Expressing your emotions is healthy, being emotionally reactive is not.

 CHANGE YOUR LANGUAGE.

-When I used to get overly emotional or highly reactive I would use words like “crazy” to describe myself.
+I used to describe myself with words like “crazy” when I would get overly emotional or highly reactive.
 In fact, I almost named this article “stop the crazy” until I realized that I would just be perpetuating the belief that over-reacting is crazy.
 It’s not.
 We have all done it and will likely do it again.
 It happens.
-And crazy is not the way to describe the behavior – or any behavior; that term is demeaning and hurtful, not to mention learned.
 The key is to limit how often it happens.
-One way is to change the language you use both to describe yourself as well the situations in which we find ourselves.
-If you start to get reactive tell yourself (out loud if you need to) how you want to act.
+One way is to change the language you use, both to describe yourself as well the situations in which you find yourself.
+If you feel like you’re becoming reactive tell yourself (out loud if you have to) how you want to be.
 You may be really angry but say ‘I am fine’ or ‘I am ready to talk rationally’.
 If you tell yourself that you are losing control of the situation, you will.
-Instead, tell yourself that have everything under control.
+Instead, tell yourself that you have everything under control.
 Your brain will catch up.
+This is not to negate the emotion you feel but to set it aside until you can work through it.
 The language that we use influences us more than most people realize.
 Change your language and you will change your life.

 CHANGE YOUR BEHAVIOR.

 Similarly, you can change your state of mind by changing your body.
 Let’s say that someone tells you something that you don’t want to hear.
 How does your facial expression change?
-How about your posture or your arms and legs?
+How about your posture?
+Do you cross your arms?
 Being aware of these, often subtle, shifts will allow you to quickly assess your body and interrupt negative reactions.
-In her 2012 article “The Ultimate Guide to Body Language”, Dr. Susan Krauss Whitbourne provides insight on understanding the effect your non-verbal behaviors have on your emotions.
+In her 2012 article “The Ultimate Guide to Body Language“, Dr. Susan Krauss Whitbourne provides insight on understanding the effect your non-verbal behaviors have on your emotions.
 By unlocking this connection you can learn to adjust your emotions by adjusting your body.

 Most of us don’t do that.
 We don’t attribute blame to external factors when assessing someone else’s behavior.
 We blame the person’s personality (are they stupid?) instead of the circumstances (they must not have realized their exit was next).
-But when it’s us, we do the opposite.
-It’s called the Fundamental Attribution Error – but unless you’re taking my final you don’t need to remember that.
+But when it’s us, we do the opposite - we explain our behavior using external factors (‘sorry I cut you off, I didn’t see you there’) rather than some internal flaw or characteristic.
+It’s called the Fundamental Attribution Error - but unless you’re taking my final you don’t need to remember that.
 The point is, we often assign character traits to someone else to explain their behavior instead of considering the situation.
 And we react accordingly.
 Thinking that someone is bad causes us to react differently than if we think they may a good person in a bad situation.